Florida Bill Would Reduce Prison Time, Save Millions In Taxpayer Dollars

 State Attorney Andrew Warren says this non-partisan bill is a win-win in which both sides benefit.

 “It has a problem, proposes a solution.
-One that we know will make our neighborhoods safer and save tax payer dollars,” said Warren.MORE NEWS: Stimulus Check Update: When Might Your $1,400 Economic Relief Payment Arrive?
+One that we know will make our neighborhoods safer and save tax payer dollars,” said Warren.MORE NEWS: Third Stimulus Check: Besides $1,400, What Else Does The Economic Relief Package Have For You?

 For a full list of organizations involved in the Florida Campaign for Criminal Justice Reform, go to https://www.betterjusticefl.com/.